Almost 9.5 million people are estimated to have had their plans for a package holiday wrecked by coronavirus this year.

 Under the Package Travel Regulations 2018, if a package holiday is cancelled by the provider, the customer is legally entitled to a full cash refund within 14 days.
 That doesn't just include the traditional package - but other trips where, for example, transport and accommodation are paid for during the same booking.

 But we reported early in the pandemic that While travel association Abta lobbied the government to weaken consumer rights around package holidays, many of its members misled customers over their rights to a refund, telling them they must accept refund credit notes instead.
 Other companies simply turned off their phones and made it impossible for customers to claim their money back.

 Since then, some have agreed to abide by regulations.
 Following pressure from Which? and the Competition and Markets Authority (CMA), Tui apologised and agreed to refund all customers by the end of September.
 The CMA also recently announced that Virgin Holidays has committed to processing refunds for all holidays cancelled up to the end of October by 20 November.

 However, Which? continues to be inundated with complaints from consumers about some companies delaying or refusing refunds.

 Holiday companies are under strain, partly because some airlines are failing to refund them.
-Most airlines operating under EU or UK law are obliged to refund passengers within seven days of cancellations, yet our research also showed that many airlines were failing to do so.
-Which? has repeatedly asked the regulator, the Civil Aviation Authority, to act over airline refunds.
+Most airlines operating under EU or UK law are obliged to refund passengers within seven days of cancellations, yet our research also showed that Which? has repeatedly asked the regulator, the Civil Aviation Authority, to act over airline refunds.